Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Results and Discussion

-Among the RT--ligand systems, MERA$^{0}$ produced the most pronounced structural perturbation (\rsfig{fig:rt-stat-disc}{a}).
-This effect is localized primarily in the S2 region, which becomes markedly more flexible upon ligand binding (\rsfig{fig:rt-stat-disc}{b}).
+Among all systems, MERA$^{0}$ produces the most pronounced structural perturbation (\rsfig{fig:rt-stat-disc}{a}).
+This effect is localized primarily in the S2 region, which becomes markedly more flexible when the ligand is present (\rsfig{fig:rt-stat-disc}{b}).
 MERA$^{\pm}$ and A1$^{0}$ also enhance fluctuations in S2, although the effect is more moderate.
-In agreement with these observations, the fraction of native contacts for S2, $Q_{\mathrm{S2}}$, drops significantly in all RT--ligand trajectories (\rsfig{fig:rt-stat-disc}{d}), whereas $Q_{\mathrm{S1}}$ and $Q_{\mathrm{S3}}$ (\rsfig{fig:rt-stat-disc}{c,e}) remain higher and do not fall to zero.
-Importantly, the S2 stem is partially restored after \(\sim\)1500~ns in the RT-MERA$^{\pm}$ simulation, while in RT-MERA$^{0}$ and RT-A1$^{0}$ it drops down to zero quickly and remains disrupted for the remainder of the simulation time.
+In agreement with these observations, $Q_{\mathrm{S2}}$ drops significantly in all RT--ligand trajectories (\rsfig{fig:rt-stat-disc}{d}), whereas $Q_{\mathrm{S1}}$ and $Q_{\mathrm{S3}}$ (\rsfig{fig:rt-stat-disc}{c,e}) remain higher and do not fall to zero.
+Importantly, the S2 stem is partially restored after $\approx 1500$ ns in the RT-MERA$^{\pm}$ simulation, while in the RT-MERA$^{0}$ and RT-A1$^{0}$ simulations it drops to zero quickly and remains disrupted for the rest of time.
 These results suggest that ligand binding may selectively weaken a structurally vulnerable S2 region of the threaded pseudoknot, thereby causing breakage of the secondary structure.
 Moreover, the mechanism appears to be allosteric: upon S2 breakage, the ligand is bound to a different stem, as illustrated in \rmfig{10}{a--c}.

-For the unthreaded RNA--ligand systems, both RU-MERA$^{\pm}$ and RU-A1$^{0}$ exhibit pronounced deviations in RMSD over the course of the MD simulations (\rsfig{fig:ru-stat-disc}{a}).
-While the threaded ligand-containing systems show the dominant perturbation localized in the S2 region, the unthreaded complexes, however, display substantial distortions primarily in the S1 and S3 regions (\rsfig{fig:ru-stat-disc}{b}).
-This behavior matches what is seen in the $Q$ values: in the RU-MERA$^{\pm}$ trajectory, $Q_{\mathrm{S1}}$ eventually decreases to zero, and the native contacts of S1 do not recover.
-Similarly, in RU-A1$^{0}$, $Q_{\mathrm{S1}}$ also shows a substantial decrease (\rsfig{fig:ru-stat-disc}{c}).
+For the unthreaded RNA--ligand systems, both RU-MERA$^{\pm}$ and RU-A1$^{0}$ exhibit RMSD deviations over the course of the MD simulations (\rsfig{fig:ru-stat-disc}{a}).
+Unlike the RT--ligand systems, the RU--ligand systems display substantial distortions primarily in the S1 and S3 regions (\rsfig{fig:ru-stat-disc}{b}).
+This behavior is consistent with the $Q$ values.
+In the RU-MERA$^{\pm}$ trajectory, $Q_{\mathrm{S1}}$ eventually decreases to zero, and the native contacts of S1 do not recover.
+Similarly, in RU-A1$^{0}$, $Q_{\mathrm{S1}}$ also decreases (\rsfig{fig:ru-stat-disc}{c}).
 The events of S1 breakage for these two systems are illustrated in \rmfig{10}{d,e}.
 S2 remains comparatively stable in all RU-containing systems, with $Q_{\mathrm{S2}}$ staying close to that of the ligand-free RU reference (\rsfig{fig:ru-stat-disc}{d}).
-As in the threaded RT topology, S3 remains the most flexible stem region. $Q_{\mathrm{S3}}$ decreases markedly during the simulation, although it does not collapse completely to zero (\rsfig{fig:ru-stat-disc}{e}).
-In summary, these results show that ligand-induced destabilization of the unthreaded pseudoknot primarily affects the S1 and S3 regions.
-This differs from the S2-centered response seen in the threaded topology.
+S3 remains the most flexible stem region, and $Q_{\mathrm{S3}}$ decreases markedly during the simulation, although it does not reach zero (\rsfig{fig:ru-stat-disc}{e}).